pantheon-systems/documentation/source/docs/articles/organizations/vanity-domains.md

   - managing
 keywords: development domain, vanity domain, change dev url, change development domain, base domain, change vanity domain, dev url, wildcard, cname, edge, dns
 ---
-Pantheon Partners, Strategic Partners, Enterprise accounts, Resellers, and OEM Partners have the ability to replace the default Platform domain (`pantheonsite.io`) with a custom Vanity domain for each environment on every site running on the platform.
+Pantheon Partners, Strategic Partners, Enterprise accounts, Resellers, and OEM Partners have the ability to provision a custom Vanity domain for each environment on every site running on the platform in addition to the default Platform domain (`pantheonsite.io`).

 The Vanity domain can either be a subdomain of your primary site (`sites.mydomain.com`) or a dedicated domain name (`mypantheonprojects.com`).